parkchamchi/parkchamchi.github.io/_posts/2023-09-20-glossysnake-a-justification.md

 -- READING, the most valuable gift of the Divinity, has been sacrificed to the acquirement of what never constituted real learning, and which constitutes it now less than ever; and to the contemptible vanity of being supposed a classical scholar, often without the shadow of a title to it.

 *(p.
 54)*:
 > But there are two objections to this improvement : first, this mode will not teach him grammar!
-Those who make this objection cannot see the wood for trees! to analyze a phrase word for word, to translate it by corresponding parts of speech, and to point out the grammatical construction of the phrase-the mutual dependance of all the words of a sentence on each other , is not this the very essence of grammar ?
-Could Horace or Virgil do more ? -- Ay, but the rules ?
+Those who make this objection cannot see the wood for trees! to analyze a phrase word for word, to translate it by corresponding parts of speech, and to point out the grammatical construction of the phrase-the mutual dependance of all the words of a sentence on each other, is not this the very essence of grammar?
+Could Horace or Virgil do more? -- Ay, but the rules?
 Horace and Virgil knew none of these rules.
 But the examiners at the University do, and insist on the knowledge of them, though they do not insist on an extensive knowledge of the meaning of words.

 *(p.57)*:
 > if he can continue to make his pupil wade through Grammars, Exercise Books, and Dictionaries for years, for the attainment of what I have here proved may be obtained by a far easier, more certain, more effectual, more pleasing mode, in a few months?